 [4 Steps] Django Social Login with Facebook

-Social login feature can be good add on for many types of project.
-With simple social login, you can create a membership website, user profile, tracking user behavior, and what not…
+A social login feature can be a good add-on for many types of projects.
+With a simple social login, you can create a membership website, user profile, track user behavior, and whatnot…

-At the end of this tutorial you will be able develop User authentication Django project as below.
+At the end of this tutorial, you will be able to develop a User authentication Django project as below.

 As you are reading this tutorial, either you are learning to add social login features in Django or you are working on your project where you want to add social login features.

 If you are learning, let’s start from scratch and follow this tutorial until the end.
-If you are really interested to learn, just don’t read.
+If you are interested in learning, just don’t read.
 Open your favorite editor or IDE and start developing along with me.

 Let’s begin.